jrheard/blog/python/caesar.md

 title:  "Madison CS 3-4: Caesar Cipher"
 ---

-In this project, you'll write a program that takes a plaintext sentence like "The weather is nice today" and converts it to a ciphertext sentence like "Znk ckgznkx oy toik zujge".
+In this project, you'll write a program that takes a plaintext sentence like `THE WEATHER IS NICE TODAY` and converts it to a ciphertext sentence like `GUR JRNGURE VF AVPR GBQNL`.

 The program can also convert ciphertext *back* to plaintext, when given the right key.
 The program can also attempt to brute-force decode the ciphertext.

 Don't worry, you're about to learn what all those words mean!

 <div class="message">
-<p>All of the words and pictures between this gray box and the next gray box have been copy-pasted directly from Al Swiegart's excellent book "Invent Your Own Computer Games With Python", except for a few very minor edits.</p>
+<p>All of the words and pictures between this gray box and the next gray box have been copy-pasted directly from Al Swiegart's excellent book "Invent Your Own Computer Games With Python".
+I've made a few very minor edits.</p>

-<p>This is OK because Al has graciously made his book available under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/us/">Creative Commons license</a>.</p>
+<p>This is OK because Al has graciously made his book available under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/us/">Creative Commons license</a>.
+Thanks, Al!</p>
 </div>

 Encryption